Premiere (TV program): Five participating CBS cities

-According to the CBS press release issued for the day the program aired, Premiere originated from CBS-TV's Studio 57 in New York City and was then transmitted from the studio by coaxial cable to CBS Master Control, which then sent it by telephone circuit to the local CBS transmitter for its New York City broadcast.
-The four other participating CBS affiliates received the show by coaxial cable.
+According to the CBS press release issued for release on the day the program aired, Premiere originated from CBS-TV's Studio 57 in New York City and was then transmitted from the studio by coaxial cable to CBS Master Control, which then sent it by telephone circuit to the local CBS transmitter for its New York City broadcast.
+The four other participating CBS affiliates then received the show by coaxial cable.
 All five participating stations used their regular transmitters to send the broadcast signal out on the station's usual TV channel.
-Local newspaper television listings warned TV owners that they would be able to hear but not see the telecast.
+Local newspaper television listings warned TV owners that they would be able to hear, but not see, the telecast.

 During the day of the broadcast CBS had a very limited number of color receivers on hand.
 Some of these were needed in-house to produce the show, so only approximately twenty receivers were made available through CBS to the various public and private viewing sites which had been set up for the event.
 In New York City and Washington, DC this small number was augmented by many homemade units which hobbyists and others had constructed earlier in order to view the experimental CBS color broadcasts which had been going on locally in those two cities.

 New York City, NY (WCBS-TV, Channel 2): Eight color receivers were placed by CBS in their studio at 49 East 52nd Street.
 Four hundred guests, including members of the press and advertising people, were invited to watch.
 Although CBS provided no sets for viewing by the general public that day, it estimated that there were 1000 homemade units available around the city.